luk036/ellipsoid-method/ell-review.md

 problems.
 The field is *stationary* under translations, or *homogeneous*, if the distribution is unchanged when the point set is translated.
 The field is *isotropic* if the distribution is invariant under any rotation of the whole points in the parameter space.
-We study homogeneous isotropic field in this paper.
+We study the homogeneous isotropic field in this paper.

 The *covariance* $C$ and *correlation* $R$ of a stochastic process are defined by